Jpack2016/SammyBot/README.md

 java -jar SammyBot-0.1.0.jar
 pause

 I made container classes for the evolution information of pokemon and pokemon information itself as it was too long on its own and really cluttered the MessageChatListener.

+This returns messages or embeded messages in a queue, which takes turns return messages back to the API using an async thread.
+If there is too many messages at once (because there is a limit of 5 messages per 5 seconds) it will wait until that time has passed then try and send the messages again!

 Some sample Output is here: